 With that being said, there are a few complications when buyers do their due diligence.
 For starters, the owner does not file a commercial tax return because the business is under their own name.
 This means they list the business’ income on the Schedule C form of their personal tax return.
 Therefore, you would have to provide your personal tax return to the buyer in order for them to see its income.
 Also, when the buyer goes to the local courthouse and conducts searches for judgments and liens on the business, they will have to search for your personal name and the DBA name of the business.
 This will make the search more difficult for them because they will have to separate any personal liens that have been filed against you from the liens filed against the business.
 Since both are likely under your name, this will require them to conduct more searches.
 If they are paying a third-party company to help them with this, then it means they will be paying more money to do this.

 You might wonder why the buyer would care about the liens if they are in your name.
-Well, they may want to compare their research to what is listed for liabilities in the buy-sell agreement.
+Well, they may want to compare their research to what is listed for liabilities in the Business Sale Agreement.
 If the agreement were to fail to mention the existing liens as being the responsibility of the seller, the creditors may mistakenly come after them.
 This is especially true if the liens are under the DBA company name.

 Closing the Sale